-This might seem silly to include – it’s 2016 and there are still businesses out there with ugly websites?
-Please.
+This might seem silly to include, but there are still businesses out there with ugly websites.

 - Clutter – Your site should flow from one area to the next with enough room to let your design breathe.
 When you overcrowd your site with too many menus, points of attention and pictures, it becomes muddled and potential customers will navigate away.

 - Bad brand representation – Your logo should be placed on your site, but it should also be incorporated in ways that aren’t simply slapping it onto every blank space.
 Look at Starbucks’ site right now.
 They have their basic logo placed on the top bar of their site, a different logo for their rewards program lower and there’s even an image that combines the two.
 That’s attractive and varied brand representation.

 - Non-responsive interface – This is self-explanatory.
 Build a responsive website – no buts.

 - Color schemes that aren’t in sync – There’s some common sense color theory concepts everyone knows.
 Red and green complement each other, pastels complement each other, etc. But this basic understanding doesn’t make for a dynamic design.
 Use a site like Colour Lovers to get some great and dynamic pallets to use for your site and logo design.

 - Every web page looks the same – your website should follow a theme, but try to make web pages dynamic.
 No one wants to read wall after wall of site copy.
 Break things up, switch up your images, etc. Keep things fresh.

 Also, keep 99Designs in mind if you’re looking to build a better logo for your business – you might be in the market for one after this list.